elgizabbasov/kicksale/README.md

 # Heroku
 Kicksale is deployed using Heroku.
+Heroku requires a `Procfile` and `runtime.txt` files to be present to deploy.
 Application uses Heroku's PostgreSQL Free Plan as the database.
+To have the server connecting to the correct DATABASE_URL, `dj-database-url` package is used which grabs the URL from the running dyno***

 # Amazon S3
 Application uses Amazon S3 buckets to store static and media files across the app.
+To be able to integrate S3 with a Django app, several libraries are required:
+`boto3`
+`django-storages`

 # Stripe Payment
 All the payments are done through Stripe Elements; Kicksale does not collect any card information from users.